 How to apply for a coronavirus hardship loan

-If you’re ready to get a coronavirus hardship loan or a small personal loan, follow these four steps:
+If you’re ready to get a coronavirus hardship loan or a small low interest personal loan, follow these four steps:

 - Compare lenders.
 Be sure to shop around and compare as many personal loan lenders as you can to find the right loan for you.
 Consider not only interest rates but also repayment terms and any fees charged by the lender.
 Also keep in mind that some lenders might have less stringent eligibility requirements for coronavirus hardship loans.

 - Pick a loan option.
 After you’ve compared lenders, choose the loan option that works best for you.